neverfap-deluxe/nfd-api/ebook/bible/bible.md

-I always find it interesting when I talk to people and they tell me that they don't have a mental health plan in place.
+I always find it interesting when I talk to people who tell me that they don't have a mental health plan in place.

-It's a bit like trying to navigate through a jungle without a map.
-You're going to get lost, relapse and probably die from dengue fever.
+It's equivalent to saying that you intend to navigate through a jungle without a map.
+Chances are that you're going to get lost, relapse and probably die from dengue fever.

 So many people try to 'wing it' because they think they know better, and it literally always ends the same way every single time.